pp2017/pp2017.github.io/accommodation.md

 ---

 Reykjavik Natura Icelandair Hotel: This hotel is walking distance from the conference venue.
-[Click here][IcelandairHotel] for conference discount, or e-mail corporate@icehotels.is and mention booking code RG088585 for PP2017.
+[Click here][IcelandairHotel] for a conference discount to book an Attic Room for 30.500kr per night, or e-mail corporate@icehotels.is and mention booking code RG088585 for PP2017.
 Rooms are reserved until February 20th.

 Hótel Óðinsvé: This hotel is located in downtown Reykjavík, with regular bus links to the university.
 For conference discount use booking code 51138.
 The